Advancing Social Change and Creating an Enduring American Legacy

 By many measures, African American health outcomes are dismal when compared to American averages.
 From chronic illnesses and their treatment to maternal health and the COVID-19 pandemic, Black patients’ experiences often are harmed by ill-informed research and practitioners’ lack cultural competence.
 Moreover, Black and Brown communities face unique mental health challenges that are too often dismissed or viewed harshly.

-The Health focus area, which represents 11 percent (roughly $29M) of Fund II Foundation’s total grantmaking thus far, seeks to improve these outcomes and to alleviate emotional and economic strife.
+The Health focus area seeks to improve these outcomes and to alleviate emotional and economic strife.
 Put simply, if our communities are not able to live healthy lives, they are not able to dream and achieve.

 For too long, the history of African Americans has been downplayed or dismissed, warping the perspective of all Americans about Black contributions to our country’s culture, society and economy.

-Through our Cultural Preservation grantmaking—totaling nearly $40M (15% of total grants) to date—we seek to highlight Black excellence and to preserve and share key figures, works of art and locales that illustrate African Americans’ foundational role in the American story.
+Through our Cultural Preservation grant making, we seek to highlight Black excellence and to preserve and share key figures, works of art and locales that illustrate African Americans’ foundational role in the American story.

 Our work seeks to offer Black and Brown youth those opportunities and experiences that will spark imagination, build confidence and develop the study habits that will guarantee future success.